mahirriki1/mahirriki1/README.md

 # Hi there 👋

 My name is Mahir Riki and I'm a sophomore at Stuyvesant High School.
-I've just started to learn how to code and started with Java.
-Feel free to email me at [mahirriki12@gmail.com](mailto:mahirrriki12@gmail.com).

 ![Github stats](https://github-readme-stats.vercel.app/api?username=mahirriki1)